 Hop back on the metro and go for another short ride to Alexanderplatz (S75 from Friedrichstrasse to Alexanderplatz, direction Westkreuz, 3 minutes travel time).
 Alexanderplatz is another large square in Berlin and big transportation hub.

 While you are here, take in the view from the top of the Berlin TV Tower (Fernsehturm).
 Skip the line with this fast track ticket.
 There is a restaurant at the top so you have the option to have lunch here.
 There are also numerous restaurants in and around Alexanderplatz for lunch.

 In the afternoon, take a tour of Gedenkstatte Berlin-Hohenschoenhausen.
 Now a memorial and museum, this site was the main political prison of the East German Ministry of State Security, the Stasi.
 Visitors watch a short movie and then take a 90-minute tour of the facility.
-Tours are offered at 10:40 am, 12:40 pm, and 2:40 pm daily.
+Tours are offered several times per day.
 Click here for more information.

 Spend the evening in Prenzlauer Berg, a historic neighborhood that is now becoming a trendy area filled with shops and restaurants.